 Gives students experience in payroll accounting and business tax reporting.
-Topics include: payroll processing, payroll tax return preparation, and preparation of excise tax returns.
+Topics include payroll processing, payroll tax return preparation, and preparation of excise tax returns.
+Context: Course is designed as a stand-alone course.
+Not intended for transfer.

-Prerequisite: MATH 088 or TECH 088 and ACCT 101 or instructor permission.
+Prerequisite: BUS 104 or higher and ACCT 101 or instructor permission